JoshDoody/joshdoody.github.io/_posts/2017-08-08-resignation-letter.md

 As you can see, there's an optional paragraph you might add if you have long-running projects that may take more than two weeks to transition *and* you have flexibility in your schedule to work more than two weeks before your final day.

-## <a name="resignation-letter-team" class="below-nav">Reach out to your colleagues to say goodbye and share your contact information
+## <a name="last-day-template" class="below-nav">Say goodbye to your colleagues on your last day at work

 Once you've given your notice, you'll work hard to wrap things up before you go.
-But before your final day, you want to make sure to reach out to your teammates and colleagues to say goodbye and make sure they know how to get in touch.
+But before your last day, you want to make sure to reach out to say goodbye to your teammates and colleagues and make sure they know how to get in touch.

 This is a pretty standard practice nowadays.
 Usually, people put together an email to their team, or practice, or department, tell them it was great working them, they’ll be missed, and to reach out if they ever need anything.
 This is about 50% genuine and 50% networking.

 The genuine part is that you’re giving your former coworkers a way to find you if they run into an issue with one of your old responsibilities.
 The networking part is that you’re sharing your name, email address and phone number so that your coworkers have your contact info in case they find an awesome job you would be right for.

-Here’s a short example you can use to say goodbye and make sure your former coworkers know how to find you if they need to.
-This is a real email—slightly modified—that I sent when I left a great job in 2015.
+Here’s a short farewell email sample you can use to say goodbye and make sure your former coworkers know how to find you if they need to.
+This is a real email—slightly modified—that I sent when I left a great job.

 <div class='sample-email'>
 <p>
-	<strong><u>To:</u></strong> ACME Corp—Consulting Practice<br>
+	<strong><u>To:</u> [Team mailing list or your colleagues]</strong><br>
-	<strong><u>CC:</u></strong> Josh Doody <josh@example.com> [personal email address]<br>
+	<strong><u>CC:</u></strong> <strong>[Your personal email address]</strong><br>
 	<strong><u>Subject:</u></strong> See you around!
 </p>
 <hr>
 <p>Hi everyone</p>
 <p>Today is my last day working with this amazing team at this amazing company.
 It has been a pleasure working with all of you, and I'm grateful for the opportunity to work with such a great team of experts.
 The amount of talent in this group is really astounding.</p>
-<p>I've been in this industry for almost 10 years now, and I've learned that this is a very tight-knit industry where I continuously bump into old friends.
+<p>I've been in this industry for almost <strong>[Years you've been in the industry]</strong> years now, and I've learned that this is a very tight-knit industry where I continuously bump into old friends.
 I'm sure we'll cross paths again, and that's very comforting given how great this team is.</p>
 <p>If you ever need anything or have any questions for me about any of my projects or responsibilities please reach out and ask.
 Don't spin your wheels trying to figure something out when you could just email me for a quick answer!</p>
 <p>And of course, please stay in touch and feel free to reach out at any time to say hello.</p>
-<p>My personal email address is: josh@example.com <br>
+<p>My personal email address is: <strong>[Your personal email address]</strong><br>
-I'm on LinkedIn at: https://www.linkedin.com/in/joshdoody</p>
+I'm on LinkedIn at: <strong>[Your LinkedIn profile URL]</strong></p>
 <p>Thank you for this tremendous opportunity, and for making this such a fantastic place to work!</p>
 <p>All the best</p>
-<p>Josh</p>
+<p><strong>[Your name]</strong></br>
+<strong>[Your personal email address]</strong</p>
 </div>

 You're making a big career move by leaving your company, and there are big things ahead to focus on.
-But make sure you leave your old job on the best possible terms so you can continue building your professional network and positioning yourself for greater opportunities in the future.
+But make sure your resignation letter and goodbye message allow you to leave on the best possible terms so you can continue building your professional network and positioning yourself for greater opportunities in the future.

 <div class="inline-ad hidden"></div>